 The size of the potential joint venture between Alphabet and Aramco is unclear, although it could be big enough to become listed on Saudi Arabia's stock exchange, according to the Journal report.

-It is still unclear where Aramco will list its shares ahead of an IPO that could see it become the world's largest publicly traded company.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It is still unclear where Aramco will list its shares ahead of an IPO that could see it become the world's largest publicly traded company.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.